fhiso/sources-and-citations/citation-elements.md

-A **formatted citation** is a *citation* that has been rendered into human-readable form, typically as a sentence or short paragraph that might be used as a footnote, endnote or bibliography entry.
+A **formatted citation** is a *citation* that has been rendered into human-readable form, typically as a sentence or short paragraph that might be used as a footnote, endnote, tablenote or bibliography entry.
 There is no single standard on the correct form of *formatted citations*; many different style guides exist, each giving their own rules on how to construct a *formatted citation*.

 {.example ...}  A *formatted citation* produced for use in a footnote on the first use of the *source*, and conforming to [Chicago] might read: